-17.0 Balance an air distribution systemThe student will be able to: 17.01 Explain the fan and pump laws.
-17.02 Use a psychrometric chart to evaluate air properties and changes in air properties.
-17.03 Explain the principles involved in the balancing of air and water distribution systems.
 17.04 Define common terms used by manufacturers when describing grilles, registers and diffusers.
 17.05 Identify and use the tools and instruments needed to balance air distribution systems.
 17.06 Change the speed of an air distribution system supply fan.
-18.0 Select energy conservation equipmentThe student will be able to: 18.01 Identify and explain the operation of energy conservation equipment.
+18.0 Select energy conservation equipment.
+The student will be able to: 18.01 Identify and explain the operation of energy conservation equipment.
 18.02 Operate selected energy conservation equipment.
-19.0 .0 Analyze building management systemsThe student will be able to: 19.01 Identify the major components of a building management system and describe how they fit together.
+19.0 Analyze building management systems.
+The student will be able to: 19.01 Identify the major components of a building management system and describe how they fit together.
 19.02 Explain a basic direct digital controller.
-20.0 (Optional) Recommend alternative heating and cooling systems for various case studiesThe student will be able to: 20.01 Describe alternative technologies for heating such as in-floor, direct-fired makeup unit (DFMU), solar, air turnover, corn or wood pellet burners, waste oil/multi-fuel and fireplace inserts.
+20.0 (Optional) Recommend alternative heating and cooling systems for various case studies.
+The student will be able to: 20.01 Describe alternative technologies for heating such as in-floor, direct-fired makeup unit (DFMU), solar, air turnover, corn or wood pellet burners, waste oil/multi-fuel and fireplace inserts.
 20.02 Describe alternative technologies for heating and cooling such as ductless systems, computer rooms, chilled beams and multi-zone.